jcreollo00/jcreollo00.github.io/essays/SmaterQuestions.md

 ## Conclusion

 Smart questions are not just for getting answers, they build on what others have worked towards and encourages collaboration, as well as credibility.
 The principles that are built when it comes to asking smart question gives tools that the user can use in other walks of life, whether it be in the softwarae engineering field or not.
-It is a professional skill to ask smart questions as it reflects respect for others time, committment to problem solving, and a willingness to learn as well.
+It is a professional skill to ask smart questions as it reflects respect for others time, commitment to problem solving, and a willingness to learn as well.
 The comparison between the two StackOverflow questions demonstrates how dramatically responses can change depending on whether or not
 Raymond's principles are applied.
 The smarter questions were given thoughtful and detailed solutions, while the not smart questions created frustration, and led to very shallow and unhelpful replies.
 Beyond my work in this class, I see Raymond's guidelines not just as advice for StackOverflow, but as a framework for how I should ask questions anywhere.
 Whether it be in the classroom, internships, or in a professional career, I should always strive to ask that smart question.
 By doing so I will not only improve my own learning, but contribute to a culture of communcation and collaboration in the wider software engineering community.